Azure/AzureDataLake/docs/FAQs/ADL_FAQ.md

 * [ADL Store](http://aka.ms/adlsfaq)
 * [U-SQL ](http://aka.ms/usqlfaq)

-### Q: What does it mean that  ADL Store and ADL Analytics are currently in "Preview"?

-Please see this link for details: https://azure.microsoft.com/en-us/support/legal/preview-supplemental-terms/

-### Q: When will ADL Store and ADL Analytics be "Generally Available"?

-In H2 of CY 2016.

 ### Q: Is Azure Data Lake (Store, Analytics, or HDInsight) going to offered as an "on-premises" product?

 We currently have no plans to offer on-premises versions of these services.